Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 - wallTiles is a two-dimensional array that specifies the level's wall tiles.
 - Each sub-array stores a _row_ of tiles.
 - Required

+### `entities`
+- List of the entities in this room.
+See the Format Specification for bent for more information.
+- Optional.

 # Specifying tiles
 ## The Usual Way